- Concrete Repair Home

 This type of surface failure, known as spalling or scaling, is more common in colder climates where freeze-thaw cycles and deicing chemicals are prevalent.
 Freezing causes the water in the capillaries of the concrete to expand, creating pressure.
 Over time, the expansive pressure from repeated cycles of freezing and thawing can break away the top surface of the concrete, leaving pit marks and exposing the coarse aggregate.
 Deicing chemicals only aggravate the already-stressed concrete by allowing more water to migrate into the concrete, thus increasing the size and depth of the spalling failures when a freeze occurs.
 For more on how to solve this problem, see Fixing a Spalled Driveway.

-BAD CONCRETE CAUSES DECORATIVE DISASTER
+BAD CONCRETE CAUSES SPALLING

 Question: